University of Wisconsin Stout | Wisconsin's Polytechnic University

 217A Bowman Hall

-Kalvin Yang grew up in Wausau and is currently living in Menomonie with his wife.
+Kalvin Yang grew up in Wausau and currently lives in Menomonie.
 Yang earned both his Bachelor's and Master's degrees from the University of Wisconsin-Stout and was actively involved in student organizations as a student.
 Prior to becoming a Multicultural Student Services Advisor, Yang worked part-time as the Student Advisor for Multicultural Student Services and worked as the Multimedia & Graphic Design Professional for Stout Vocational Rehabilitation Institute (SVRI).

 He believes that education is the key for students to open doors to new opportunities and enjoys working with students to help them achieve their goals.

 216 Bowman Hall